flutter/website/src/docs/development/ui/layout/responsive.md

   widget.
 Again, if you use this, then your build function automatically runs if the user somehow changes the app's size.

-Other useful widgets for creating a responsive UI:
+Other useful widgets and classes for creating a responsive UI:

 * [`AspectRatio`][]
 * [`CustomSingleChildLayout`][]